danass/Remove-Facebook-Friends-Script/README.md

 You can set the delay for each remove in setInterval(greet, 900) By default it is set to 600ms, but we advise not to set it lower because otherwise facebook may identify you and block your ability to remove any friends at all.

-If it was useful to you, [you can greet me with a coffee](https://www.buymeacoffee.com/danielassayag)

-cheers!